 From 2003-2006, Dr. Birgenheier was a principal member of the heart team at Lovelace Hospital in Albuquerque, often teaching anesthesiology residents on rotation from the University of New Mexico.

-Dr. Birgenheier approaches his interests with great heart.
+Dr. Birgenheier approaches his interests with a great heart.
 This includes non-clinical interests as well.
-He is an avid mountain biker, hiker and skier; a 4-Man Team Race Across America (RAAM) Finisher, multiple Iron Horse Bicycle Classic (IHBC) entrant and 2-time Ironman.
+He is an avid mountain biker, hiker, and skier; a 4-Man Team Race Across America (RAAM) Finisher, multiple Iron Horse Bicycle Classic (IHBC) entrant, and 2-time Ironman.
 He is proud to be married to Aimee Birgenheier, NP, Four Corners OB/GYN, and father/step-father to their four teenagers – Allison, Adelaide, Paige, and Wyatt.

 Lastly, Dr. Birgenheier hopes to honor his late father, Jim Sr., each day by finding the humor in life.
 This includes Dr. Birgenheier’s genuine belief that laughter is, after all, the best medicine.